 We wish to highlight a key property of the marriage model, that diminishing returns reduces match synergies, and increasing returns amplifies them.
-Firstly, note that a convex transformation of any SPM function is still SPM (Topkis, 1998).
-Put differently, concavity undermines SPM, and just as well, convexity undercuts SBM.
-Let's focus on the former: Assume that a type x worker on a type y machine has an increasing and rises in complementarity $q{12}$ and falls in the Arrow-Pratt risk aversion measure $-\psi''/\psi'$ .
+We characterize exactly how concavity impacts synergy.
+Firstly, that a convex transformation of any SPM function is still SPM (Topkis, 1998), while convex transformations may undermine SBM.
+And vice versa for concave transformations.

-SPM output q(x, y).
-Assume diminishing profit to output captured by the increasing and concave function $\psi$ , profit is then $\phi(x, y|\theta) = \psi(q(x, y)|\theta)$ .
-The synergy function
+Assume that a type x worker on a type y machine has an increasing and an output q(x, y).
+Assume the monetary value of q is given by the increasing revenue function $\psi$ .
+The match payoff is then $\phi(x, y|\theta) = \psi(q(x, y)|\theta)$ .
+The synergy function rises in complementarity $q{12}$ and falls in the Arrow-Pratt risk aversion measure $-\psi''/\psi'$ .